Magoc-s/Magoc-s.github.io/index.md

 What kind of space can we co-create that:
  - honours Aboriginal and Torres Strait Islander knowledge and its continuing role in innovation, design, research and teaching,
  - is rooted in, and imbued with, principles of Aboriginal and Torres Strait Islander ways of knowing, being and doing,
- - privileges Aboriginal and Torres Strait Islander voices, interests and needs
+ - privileges Aboriginal and Torres Strait Islander voices, interests and needs.

 [Find out more about us]({% link _about/index.md %}){: .button--outline}
 {: .aside}